· ·

-So grab a blanket, pour some cider, and dive into this list of fall favorites your kids will want to read again and again.
+Grab a blanket, pour some cider, and check out these fall favorites your kids will want to read over and over.

 Board Books